Women of all ages need someone they can trust

 HPV vaccination does not replace the need for a regular Pap smear test.
 Pap smears are recommended for sexually active women between the ages of 25 and 69 years; US guidelines suggest starting them within three years after first having sex.

-Dr Kelly Loi is an accredited fertility and IVF specialist with a holistic approach to women's health.
+Dr Kelly Loi is an accredited fertility and IVF Clinician with a holistic approach to women's health.
 Her work encompasses obstetrics and gynaecology, including laparoscopic surgery for fibroids and other uterus-related problems.